kcx1/fmac/README.md

 > The result would be a message suggesting the there is one character missing, Even though the original length was 12 +/- the previous seperators.

 ## Install
+Download from the releases tab and set file to be on $PATH.

+## Motivation
+This is actually a rust rewrite of a script that I had done previously in python.
+There were a few reasons for the rewrite.
+I had already been considering rewriting the project and moving it to it's own repo.
+I wanted it to be easily accessible and easier to install and use.
+Python comes with a lot of overhead in order to make it work as easy as other command line tools.
+(Setting up venv's and such) Addionally, since I'm starting to learn Rust, I thought this project would make a great canidate for a starting project.
+Plus it's fast!

 ## Help
 ```